How to separate the digits of a number in Python

 print(digits)--OUTPUT--[1, 2, 3, 4, 5]

-This mathematical approach uses a while loop to repeatedly process the number until it becomes zero.
-It's a clever way to peel off digits one by one from right to left.
+This method takes a purely mathematical route, using a while loop to process the number until it becomes zero.
+It's a clever way to deconstruct the number digit by digit from right to left.

 Creating a recursive function to extract digits